 - Do: use only high-contrast text and backgrounds.
 Text that’s not distinguishable from the background is hard to read.
 WCAG requires a contrast ratio of at least 4.5:1 so light text is contrasted with a dark background or vice versa and can be read in all lighting conditions by people with visual issues.

-- Don’t: use colour alone to convey information. this can’t be recognized by colourblind people or those using screen readers.
+- Don’t: use color alone to convey information; this can’t be recognized by colourblind people or those using screen readers.

 - Do: use a meaningful sequence & focus order.
 Any time when a page’s content is intended to be viewed in a specific order, that order should be maintained even if the user views the content in a different way.
 Use HTML and CSS to set a default order, unless there is no need to view different content in sequence.